What does Christ Fellowship believe about money?

 The simplest way is to do it via electronic transfer, from your broker to the church's broker.
 Christ Fellowship has set up a special account to handle these donations.
 The first thing to do will be to contact your broker for specific instructions about your specific stock.
 Make sure that the broker understands that you want to transfer the stock, not sell it.
-Then you should contact the church financial office to get Christ Fellowship's account information and other electronic transfer information.
+We have listed our Brokers information on our cfmiami.org/give page or you can contact the church financial office to get Christ Fellowship's account information and other electronic transfer information.
 Call the church office at 305-238-1818, and ask for Deborah Sutton.
 That's about all there is to it.

 Are mutual funds done the same way?

 Generally yes, but you'll want to contact your broker for any specific instructions.